DaveY61/flask_mod_template_awseb/README_AWS_Elastic_Beanstalk.md

    ```

 3. Set up IAM User and Policy:

    a.
 Log in to the AWS Management Console and navigate to the IAM service.

    b.
-Create a new IAM user named "ElasticBeanstalkUser_forCLI":
-      - Go to "Users" and click "Add user"
-      - Set the user name to "ElasticBeanstalkUser_forCLI"
-      - Select "Programmatic access" for the AWS access type
-   c.
 Create a new policy named "ElasticBeanstalkUserCLI":
       - Go to "Policies" and click "Create policy"
-      - Switch to the JSON tab and paste the following policy:
+      - Switch to the JSON tab and paste the policy (below)
+      - Click 'Next'
+      - Fill in 'Policy name' as "ElasticBeanstalkUserCLI"
+      - Click 'Create policy'

    <details>
    <summary><strong>📋 Click to view/copy ElasticBeanstalkUserCLI Policy JSON</strong></summary>